erick1005/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 8-Write a function that returns the sum of all the data (n) of a listint_t linked list.
 9-Write a function that inserts a new node at a given position.
 10-Write a function that deletes the node at index index of a listint_t linked list.
+100- a function that reverses a listint_t linked lis 101-a function that prints a listint_t linked list.
+102-a function that frees a listint_t lis
+103-a function that finds the loop in a linked list.